aioc/AIIO2020/1-metropole/statement/statement.md

 You are currently at station $1$.
 What is the fewest dollars you have to spend to get to station $V$?
+You are guaranteed that it is possible to get from station $1$ to station $V$.

 ## Subtasks and Constraints